-The Microsoft-PEF-WebProxy provider focuses on capturing traffic at the Application layer of the network stack.
-It is based on Fiddler and enables you to capture HTTP traffic to and from a client web browser on computers running the Windows 7 and later operating systems.
-However, the PEF-WebProxy provider will not capture HTTP browser traffic unless you configure Internet options to use a proxy server for the LAN.
+The Microsoft-PEF-WebProxy provider enables you to focus on capturing traffic at the Application layer of the network stack.
+It is based on Fiddler and enables you to capture unencrypted HTTP traffic to and from a client web browser on computers running the Windows 7 and later operating systems.
+However, the PEF-WebProxy provider will not capture unencrypted HTTP browser traffic unless you configure Internet options to use a proxy server for the LAN.

 The Microsoft-PEF-WebProxy provider is used by the Message Analyzer Pre-Encryption for HTTPS Trace Scenario to capture client browser traffic.
 When you use this provider, it also installs and registers the HTTP proxy on the machine that is running Message Analyzer, where it is configured as a system proxy for Microsoft Windows Internet (WinInet) Services.
-The HTTP proxy is then substituted for the proxy server when a trace is started so that it can intercept and capture unencrypted HTTP traffic.
+The HTTP proxy is then substituted for the proxy server when a trace is started so that it can intercept and capture unencrypted HTTPS traffic.
 The proxy server target is restored when the trace is complete.

-As the system proxy, all HTTP requests from WinInet flow through the HTTP proxy before reaching target web servers.
-Similarly, all HTTP responses flow through the HTTP proxy before being returned to the client application.
+As the system proxy, all HTTPS requests from WinInet flow through the HTTP proxy before reaching target web servers.
+Similarly, all HTTPS responses flow through the HTTP proxy before being returned to the client application.

 The settings that you can configure for the WebProxy provider are described in WebProxy Filters.
-This includes settings for the Hostname Filter and Port Filter in the Advanced Settings-Microsoft-Pef-WebProxy dialog.
+This includes settings that you can specify for Hostname Filter and Port Filter in the Advanced Settings-Microsoft-Pef-WebProxy dialog.
 In addition, you have the option to specify HTTPS Client Certificate information in this dialog as well, which includes the capability to reuse client and server connections.